sakshamsri4/my_portfolio_web/activity_log.md

   - Improved text overflow handling with ellipsis
   - Increased carousel height to accommodate content
   - Added mainAxisSize.min to prevent unnecessary expansion

+## [2024-07-23]
+- Redesigned Skills section for better visual appeal and organization:
+  - Organized skills into meaningful categories with icons
+  - Created a responsive grid layout that adapts to screen size
+  - Added category cards with distinct headers and content areas
+  - Implemented skill chips for a modern, tag-like appearance
+  - Added introduction text to provide context
+  - Improved visual hierarchy with section headers and dividers
+  - Enhanced responsiveness with adaptive column count
+  - Replaced carousel with a more structured and informative layout

+## [2024-07-24]
+- Enhanced Skills section with custom icons:
+  - Implemented a SkillIcons utility class for icon management
+  - Created category-specific icons for each skill group
+  - Maintained consistent color scheme with the rest of the portfolio
+  - Improved visual appeal with technology-specific iconography

+## [2024-07-25]
+- Fixed asset loading and font issues:
+  - Resolved font loading errors by using Google Fonts exclusively
+  - Fixed icon loading issues by using Material icons instead of SVG
+  - Removed unused font declarations from pubspec.yaml
+  - Simplified asset management for better compatibility
+  - Updated SkillIcons utility to use built-in Material icons
+  - Improved error handling for missing assets